johnshearing/beemocracy/Beemocracy2.0.md

         * These solicitations may be considered by the jurors.
 So everyone gets a voice as they gain history, reputation, and rank.
       * Jurors can get a lot of information from the body of solicitations before reading them individually.
         * Solicitations will be aggregated by various categories so that jurors can get a sense of how the community feels even before reading the individual solicitations.
-        * Jurors can also see who has recommend for or against a proposal.
+        * Jurors can also see who has recommended for or against a proposal.
           * While scouts can choose to remain anonymous, they may also choose to reveal their identities.
             * So if a juror sees that a solicitation with recommended vote is registered by Charles Hoskinson then they might give the proposal extra attention.
           * But each solicitation is linked by a hardware wallet to a scout's anonymous reputation, history, rank, and all the other solicitations associated with a scout's wallet.